-In recent years, Kosub has accrued a number of career milestones.
-Having toured relentlessly, he has performed at countless premier venues and Canadian festivals (TIFF, Rifflandia, Rock of the Woods, Five years at Canadian Music Week, and many more.)
-Additionally, Kosub has received heavy rotation on Canadian television of his single “Blue & Grey” (Reservoir, 2008) and a hard-earned spot on the Mediabase Alternative rock charts for his single “Aurelia” (Jacob’s Island, 2011).
+Having toured relentlessly, Kosub has performed at countless premier venues and Canadian festivals (TIFF, Rifflandia, Rock of the Woods, Canadian Music Week).
+He has received heavy rotation on Canadian television of his single “Blue & Grey” (Reservoir) and a spot on the Mediabase Alternative rock charts for his single “Aurelia” (Jacob’s Island).

-In early 2015, Kosub released his third record Blood Honey Moon, produced by Winston Hauschild (Hannah Georgas, Hey!
-Ocean, Wanting) a three-song EP that delves both deeper into his love of pop, roots, and politics.
-The record’s leading single is “Reason to Go”, a catchy acoustic driven singalong, followed by a moving tribute to the late Jack Layton entitled “Jack” , and a trip-hop inspired look at dystopian Toronto entitled “After the Wave”.
+In early 2015, Kosub released his third record Blood Honey Moon, produced by Winston Hauschild (Hannah Georgas, Wanting) a three-song EP that delves deeper into his love of pop, roots, and politics.
+The record’s leading single is “Reason to Go”, a catchy acoustic driven downbeat groove, followed by a moving political balled entitled “Infantries of Love, and a trip-hop inspired look at dystopian city-life entitled “After the Wave”.